SteadyCadence/api-docs/content/01-introduction.md

 Your authorization code will allow you to see content that you have access to: primarily your account, and organizations and projects that you create or administer.

 If you need access to information in someone else's account, contact them to to get their username and password.
-From there, you can get their authorization token and gain access to the needed information.
+From there, you can [log them into the API](02-users.md#user-content-log-a-user-in) to get their authorization token.

 ### Requests

 All requests are encoded in `application/json`, unless they involve some kind of file upload.
-Those requests should be indicated in the documentation.
+Any exceptions requests should be indicated in the documentation.

 ### Common Response Codes